 If you’ve selected those super-cheap thin steaks that make such great fajitas, then you will need to work quickly or you will overcook and dry out the steaks.
 Literally, by the time you toss on the last steaks, the first on the grill are ready to flip!

 Remove the steaks and let them rest for a few minutes.
-Cut the rested steaks into long thin strips that match the length of the julienne veggies to make a gorgeous presentation.
-Serve with warm tortillas, chips and salsa, or rice.
+Then cut the rested steaks into long thin strips that match the length of the julienne veggies to make a gorgeous presentation.
+Lastly, serve with warm tortillas, chips and salsa, or rice.

 If you don’t love steak, try making fajitas out of:

 A quick side story to fajitas.
 I used to work at a Mexican restaurant.
 Servers always advised customers, “Be careful, these just came out of a 500-degree oven.”
 Inevitably, someone would touch the sizzling cast-iron serving plate to check about once a week.
 Ouch.
 Why?
 I used to ask.

-Now, I think it was because fajitas were just so irresistable that they couldn’t resist pulling that plate closer for a sniff of the savory good flavors.
+Now, I think it was because fajitas were just so irresistible that they couldn’t resist pulling that plate closer for a sniff of the savory good flavors.

 Do you have a great fajita recipe?
-Please feel free to comment, I’d love to hear your ideas!
+Then please feel free to comment, I’d love to hear your ideas!